ykxvqze/bash_projects/database_merger.md

 * Two independent organizations (a governmental unit and a university) in a country are working on their own separate projects.
 * Researchers at the governmental unit are analyzing a large national dataset, dataset-A, relating to citizen income and taxes.
-* Researchers at a university hospital are analyzing a large nation-wide dataset-B relating to electronic medical records of patients.
+* Researchers at the university hospital are analyzing a large nation-wide dataset-B relating to electronic medical records of patients.
 * Both datasets contain sensitive information and columns such as citizen names, IDs, social security numbers, etc.
 * Database-A maintainer at the governmental unit is responsible for preserving the privacy of any information that can identify individuals before it is handed to governmental researchers working on dataset-A.
 * Database-B maintainer at the university is responsible for preserving the privacy of any information that can identify patients before it is handed to university researchers working on dataset-B.